Vladaya: Geography and population

-The village is landlocked from valleys, situated comparatively highly in the mountains where Vitosha and Lyulin Mountain meet at the Vladaya River.
+The village is landlocked from valleys, situated comparatively highly in the mountains where the mountain ranges of Vitosha and Lyulin meet at the Vladaya River.
 However, only a small neighborhood falls within Lyulin and the village is mostly situated on the northwestern parts of Vitosha.
+Vladaya is situated between the Knyazhevo neighbourhood of the Bulgarian capital Sofia to the northeast and the village of Marchaevo to the southwest.

+It lies along the first class I-6 road Gyueshevo–Pernik–Sofia–Burgas and railway line No. 5 Sofia–Blagoevgrad–Kulata.

 The population consists mainly of Bulgarians.
 There is a small gypsy minority living in the village.